qld-gov-au/ckanext-validation/README.md

 ## Versions supported and requirements

-This extension has been tested with CKAN 2.4 to 2.7.
+This extension has been tested with CKAN 2.8 and 2.9.

 It is strongly recommended to use it alongside [ckanext-scheming](https://github.com/ckan/ckanext-scheming) to define the necessary extra fields in the default CKAN schema.
 By default, the extension installs ckanext-scheming version 2.1.0.